apple1417/bl-sdk-mods/PythonPartNotifier/Readme.md

 ## Changelog

+### Python Part Notifier v1.2
+Updated to use OptionsWrapper - no functionality changes.

 ### Python Part Notifier v1.1
 Updated for SDK versions 0.7.4-0.7.6.
 The glitch weapon accessories should all now properly have their effect displayed.